Updated August 24, 2023

 Introduction to Pareto Analysis in Excel

-Pareto Analysis has a base of Pareto principle, which says 80% of the effect for a particular event (or many events in that case) has its roots in 20% of the causes/reasons.
-It is most of the time remembered as an 80/20 pattern/principle in laymen terms.
-This principle was first developed by an Italian economist named Vilfredo Pareto, and therefore it has been named as Pareto Principle based on his name, and at the same time, the analysis being done is considered/named as Pareto Analysis.
-Some of the real-life examples of Pareto can be formulated as below:
+Pareto Analysis has based on the Pareto principle, which says 80% of the effect for a particular event (or many events in that case) has its roots in 20% of the causes/reasons.
+Vilfredo Pareto, an Italian economist, first developed the 80/20 principle.
+This principle is often remembered as an 80/20 pattern; hence, it is called the Pareto Principle.
+The analysis done using this principle is also known as Pareto Analysis.
+Some real-life examples of the Pareto Principle can formulate as follows:

-- 80% of the shares of one particular company are owned by 20% of the stakeholders.
+- 20% of the stakeholders own 80% of the shares of one particular company.

-- 80% of the wealth is acquired by 20% of the people in this world.
+- 20% of the people in this world acquire 80% of the wealth.

 How to Create a Pareto Chart in Excel?

 Suppose we have data as shown in the screenshot below.
-This data is associated with a hotel and the complaints they receive from their clients.
-As of now, they have several categories under which the complaints are raised, with the frequency of complaints as a parameter.
-Ex.
-If one particular category has got complain about once, the frequency will be one.
-Every time a complaint gets raised under a category, the frequency count gets raised by one unit.
-Therefore, when someone says the frequency of complaint under a category is 40, it means 40 times a complaint has raised under that category.
+The hotel tracks the frequency of complaints for each category associated with it and increases the count by one unit whenever a client raises a complaint under a category.
+For instance, if a particular category receives one complaint, the frequency for that category will be one.
+Therefore, when someone says the frequency of complaints under a category is 40, it means 40 times a complaint has been raised.
 See the screenshot below for your reference.

 Step 1: Under column C, capture the cumulative percentage.
 The cumulative percentage can be captured using the formula as shown below:

-Well, this formula seems somewhat weird for the naked eyes.
-However, believe me, this is the best suitable formula for capturing the running totals or cumulative sums.
+Well, this formula seems somewhat weird to the naked eye.
+However, this is the best suitable formula for capturing the running totals or cumulative sums.

-Step 2: Drag this formula Across the cells C3:C8 in order to get the running total of the frequencies in column B. You can see it as shown below:
+Step 2: Drag this formula Across the cells C3:C8 to get the running total of the frequencies in column B. You can see it as shown below:

 Every time, the system captures the sum of frequencies starting from cell B2 and up-to-the corresponding cell.
-For Ex. in cell C4, the sum value starts from B2 to B4 and so on.
+For Ex. in cell C4, the sum value starts from B2 to B4.

 Step 4: Drag this formula down across the cells D3:D8 so that we can get the cumulative percentage of frequency to proceed with our Pareto chart.
 This can also be achieved using a keyboard shortcut Ctrl + D.